surround-deakin-team/Surround_document/README.md

 ![FAQ4 soln](https://github.com/surround-deakin-team/Surround_document/blob/master/Collection/Query4%20soln.jpg)

 # Conclusion:
 Surround is under development which as goals to satisfy the needs of data scientists.
 It completely turns the view of analysing in machine learning and other concepts of AI(Artificial Intelligence).
+The sample yolo in surround shows the working of object detection in image and video.
+The future scope is to identify the number plate in vehicle using the google cloud api.